Nationalist Party (Malta): Opposition period (since 2013)

-The Party would soon suffer its own internal crisis when Adrian Delia was voted out from his role as the leader of the party after the newsportal LovinMalta alleged that well informed sources told them that WhatsApp messages were sent between him and the alleged mastermind of Daphne Caruana Galizia's murder Yorgen Fenech.
+The Party would soon suffer its own internal crisis when Adrian Delia was voted out from his role as the leader of the party after the newsportal LovinMalta alleged that well-informed sources told them that WhatsApp messages were sent between him and the alleged mastermind of Daphne Caruana Galizia's murder, Yorgen Fenech.
 This fact would soon be picked up by other MPs from the same party who would use it as a casus belli to vote Delia out of power.
-This would culminate with Bernard Grech emerging as a challenger to Adrian Delia, who would in turn be election as the new leader of the PN.
-However, it would soon emerge that the WhatsApp leaks were very much greatly exaggerated by another MP Jason Azzopardi, who after Delia challenged Azzopardi to publish the hundreds of messages that he claimed to have with Fenech, would backtrack on his claim of Delia being in Fenech's pockets and signed a joint declaration in which they both reconciled. in addition, LovinMalta would soon be taken to court on libel by Adrian Delia over the article, in which LovinMalta would then issue another article claiming that they did not verify the allegation made by the third party with Delia but verified that the allegation had been made.
-They also expressed regret that the article may have been misunderstood as an allegation of wrongdoing on the part of Delia.
+This would culminate with Bernard Grech emerging as a challenger to Adrian Delia, who would in turn be elected as the new leader of the PN.
+However, it would soon emerge that the WhatsApp leaks were greatly exaggerated by another MP, Jason Azzopardi, who after Delia challenged him to publish the hundreds of messages that he claimed to have exchanged with Fenech, would backtrack on his claim of Delia "being in Fenech's pockets," and signed a joint declaration in which they both reconciled.
+Additionally, LovinMalta was taken to court on accusations of libel by Adrian Delia over its article, in which LovinMalta published another article claiming that they did not verify the allegation made by the third party about Delia, but verified that the allegation had been made.
+They also expressed regret in that the article may have been misunderstood as an allegation of wrongdoing on the part of Delia.
 As a result, Delia withdrew the libel case against them.

-In the 2022 general election, the party was again rocked by the fact that 4 major PN politicians would not run, in addition one of these politicians Mario Galea would speak up against the part be saying that other politicians close to the PN leadership 'made my life hell' and “I was made a disposable commodity...
-People close to the leadership also called out my mental health,” Because of these many revelations regarding internal party politics, the PN suffered its third consecutive defeat in the 2022 general election. in addition, this defeat was the biggest percentage of vote difference between the two parties since the 1951 general election.
+In the 2022 general election, the party was again rocked by the fact that four major PN politicians would not run; in addition, one of these politicians, Mario Galea, spoke out, saying that other politicians close to the PN leadership "made my life hell" and that "I was made a disposable commodity.
+People close to the leadership also called out my mental health."
+Because of these revelations regarding its internal party politics, the PN suffered its third consecutive defeat in the 2022 general election.
+Additionally, the 2022 general election was marked by the biggest difference of voter share of between the two parties since the 1951 general election.

-On 10 June 2025, Bernard Grech announced his resignation as Leader of the Nationalist Party and Leader of the Opposition, effective as soon as his successor is elected following an internal leadership contest.
-His resignation came two days after the news portal MaltaToday released the results of a survey placing voting intentions for the Partit Nazzjonalista at 39.7% to the Partit Laburista's 53.3%, with Grech's trust rating at a staggering 18.8% to Prime Minister Robert Abela's 50%.
-Following the resignation, the party held an election on 6 September 2025, in which Alex Borg defeated Adrian Delia by a 44-vote margin to become party leader.
+On 10 June 2025, Bernard Grech announced his resignation as Leader of the Nationalist Party and Leader of the Opposition, effective as soon as his successor is elected, following an internal leadership contest.
+His resignation came two days after the news portal Malta Today released the results of a survey placing voting intentions for the Partit Nazzjonalista at 39.7% compared to the Partit Laburista's 53.3%, with Grech's trust rating at a staggering 18.8% to Prime Minister Robert Abela's 50%.
+Following the resignation, the party held an election on 6 September 2025, in which Alex Borg defeated Adrian Delia by a forty-four vote margin to become party leader.